 Are flash loans legal?

 The mechanism itself is legal — it’s ordinary borrowing inside a single transaction.
-The grey zone is how you use it: legitimate price arbitrage is one thing; deliberately misuseing a protocol’s lagging oracle to drain its funds is an incident that has led to prosecutions and recoveries.
-Intent and impact decide which side of the line you’re on.
+The grey zone is how you use it: legitimate price arbitrage is one thing; deliberately misuseing a protocol’s lagging oracle to drain its funds is an incident that regulators treat as market manipulation.
+In 2023 the CFTC brought its first oracle-manipulation enforcement action, over a scheme that misappropriated more than $110 million from a decentralized exchange, and the defendant was later convicted at trial on fraud and manipulation charges.
+“It was on-chain and permissionless” is not a defence.
+Intent and impact decide which side of the line you’re on, and this article is general information, not legal advice.

 Why doesn’t everyone just do this for free profit?